Brian Cox urges 'Succession' creator Jesse Armstrong to "keep it royalist" at Emmys

 When the show’s cast and crew assembled on stage to collect the outstanding drama series prize, Armstrong drew a comparison between Succession‘s themes and the accession of the UK’s new monarch following the passing of Queen Elizabeth II.

-“Big week for successions,” Amstrong told the crowd.
+“Big week for successions,” Armstrong told the crowd.
 “New King in the UK, this for us.
 Evidently a little bit more voting involved in our winning than Prince Charles.”

 After Armstrong’s comments drew a few gasps from the audience, Cox told Armstrong: “Keep it royalist, keep it royalist.”